The Broken Windows Theory Applies to Technical Debt: Method

-In total, $29$~subjects submitted solutions to at least one of the two tasks, resulting in a total of $51$~submissions.
-The convenience-sampling procedure employed produced a sample with some noticeable skews that reflect the nature of our personal networks and our geographical location (Gothenburg, Sweden).
+In total, $29$~subjects submitted solutions to at least one of the two tasks, for a total of $51$~submissions, meaning that seven subjects only submitted one of the tasks.
+Additionally, $14$~potential participants entered the research tool but did not do any tasks.
+The convenience sampling procedure employed produced a sample with some noticeable skews that reflect the nature of our personal networks and our geographical location (Gothenburg, Sweden).

-While the experience level of the participants varied, six of them had none or very little professional programming experience and an additional 11 participants had less than five years of experience.
-The overall mean of the reported professional programming experience was $5.20$ years and the median a mere $1.5$.
+While the experience level of the participants varied, six of them had none or very little professional programming experience and an additional eleven participants had less than five years of experience.
+The full distribution of reported experience can be seen in Fig.~\ref{fig:experience}.

-Subjects reported working in a wide variety of software industry sectors ranging from embedded programming to web development.
-The ``Automotive'' section is over-represented among the participant, likely due to Volvo Cars being a large local employer.
+As seen in Fig.~\ref{fig:industry} subjects reported working in a wide variety of software industry sectors ranging from embedded programming to web development.
+The \say{Automotive} section is over-represented among the participants, likely due to Volvo Cars being a large local employer.

-A majority of participants reported having completed ``some master-level studies,'' with about a quarter claiming a finished master's degree.
-Regarding their field of study all but two participants reported \say{Computer Science} or \say{Software Engineering} with the latter being twice as common as the former.
+A majority of participants reported having completed \say{some master-level studies,} with about a quarter claiming a finished master's degree.
+Regarding their field of study all but two participants reported \say{Computer Science} or \say{Software Engineering}, with the latter being twice as common as the former.
 Only one participant reported having no higher education.

 A more detailed sample description with complementary descriptive statistics is available in the replication package.\footnote{Available at \rppresent{}, source available at \rpgithub{} and \rpdoi{}.}